arduino/docs-content/content/built-in-examples/10.arduino-isp/ArduinoISP/ArduinoISP.md

 #### How to wire your boards

-The following table display on which pins the MOSI, MISO and SCK are broken out on the different Arduino boards:
+The following table displays on which pins the MOSI, MISO and SCK are broken out on the different Arduino boards:

 | **Arduino Board**    | **MOSI**     | **MISO**     | **SCK**      | **Level** |
 | -------------------- | ------------ | ------------ | ------------ | --------- |